 These results suggest that meditation (combined with physical exercise) reduces rumination behaviors while increasing neural activity that allows for better conflict monitoring and cognitive control.

-We should mention that the researchers didn’t include a group who participated in only meditation, and only in exercise.
+We should mention that the researchers didn’t include a group who participated in only meditation or only in exercise.
 Hence, it is not clear what effects meditation and exercise have on reducing rumination separately.
 However, these results are promising.

 Night Rumination and Four Ways to Control It

-Rumination is not only linked to anxiety and depression; evidence exists that rumination is associated with poor sleep quality (e.g., Thomsen, Mehlsen, Christensen & Zachariae, 2003).
+Rumination is not only linked to anxiety and depression; rumination is also associated with poor sleep quality (Thomsen, Mehlsen, Christensen, & Zachariae, 2003).

 Additionally, rumination delays the objective and subjective onset of sleep (Zoccola, Dickerson, & Lam, 2009).

-Rumination is a form of cognitive arousal (e.g., your mind is racing, you can’t stop thinking), and some tasks will arouse you further.
+Rumination is a form of cognitive arousal, and some tasks will arouse you further.
 Additionally, using electronic devices will expose you to bright light, which can reduce melatonin (the hormone that makes you feel sleepy).

-Therefore, we discourage you from doing any of the following:
+Therefore, to improve sleep hygiene we discourage any of the following before bed:

-- Finally, do not try to suppress your worries before going to bed: Thought suppression has the undesired boomerang effect of increasing cognitively arousal (Harvey & Greenall, 2003).
+- Suppressing your worries – Thought suppression has the undesired boomerang effect of increasing cognitive arousal (Harvey & Greenall, 2003).

-If you find that you ruminate at night, then try some of the following techniques:
+If you find that you ruminate at night, some of the following techniques may help: